-3. Use social proofs and personalize your email.
+3. Use social proof and personalize your email.

 Now that we are on research, you don’t just stop knowing about the company and the person you are reaching out to.
 As we said before, research goes a long way, and so are definitive results about the receiver.

 Let’s look at an example.
 Taking on that content manager example, it would be best to include some recent achievements of the company and how its strategy resulted in its overall success.
 Try if you can include some statistics in your email as well.
 Moreover, you can find all this information on social media, the company website, and even their newsletters.

 How often do you cut and paste your emails and the only change you make is about the person or company name you are contacting?
 That’s the biggest mistake one can make while writing a cold email.
 Not just that, if you just focus on listing down your skills, features, and product qualities, nobody will give a damn.
 Nothing strange but people will know if it’s robotic, AI-generated, or simply cut-paste words.

 What to do, then?
 It’s very simple, and it’s actually about keeping it simple.
 What we mean by that is if you go for some simple, factual, and personalized conversational vibes in your email, it is very likely to work out for the best.
 Nobody likes to read technical, extremely professional, or robotic language.
 Instead, if you write a conversational tone and talk in your email as if you are talking to someone personally, there will be a high chance of getting a response.